The street of the hotel

 Let’s continue with the “Museum of Romantic Life” to discover the house of Ary Scheffer, decorated in the spirit and style of the time.

 On Rue de Clichy, we take a quick look at the billiard room and the statue on the square, the start of “Journey to the end of the night”.
-Going back down the rue de Clichy, let’s stop in the passage which shelters the theater of the work, whose factotum and actor was during 20 years Antonin Artaud.
+Going back down the rue de Clichy, let’s stop in the passage which shelters the theatre of the work, whose factotum and actor was during 20 years Antonin Artaud.
 We pass in front of the offices of SACD, the society of authors and composers.

 Rue La Rochefoucault to get to the “Gustave Moreau Museum”.
-On four levels, the museum presents about 1300 paintings, watercolors and nearly 5000 drawings.
+On four levels, the museum presents about 1300 paintings, watercolours and nearly 5000 drawings.
 Then head to Orleans Square, one of the most romantic squares in New Athens.
 The square is invisible from the street and represents a high quality architectural ensemble created by an English architect.

 Direction rue St Georges.
 At number 35 Auguste Renoir lived and worked there.
 Notice the glass roof of his artist’s studio on the top floor.
 He received the Impressionists there as early as 1774, the year of their famous autumn exhibition.
 At 8, Degas’ birth house (1834).
 At 11, the residence of the tycoon Émile de Girardin, whose wife Delphine Gay ran a renowned salon that brought together the cream of the Parisian romantic movement.